guillermoamaral/Webside/README.md

 ## Demo
 There is an online version available [here](https://websideserver.azurewebsites.net).
 As mentioned above, it will prompt the URL where a Smalltalk system is listening.
 You can setup and launch Webside in Pharo as described in [Pharo-Webside](https://github.com/guillermoamaral/Pharo-Webside).

+Also, there is a talk I gave for FAST available [here](https://www.youtube.com/watch?v=tM4mcTtajGQ).

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.